KillingSpark/zstd-rs/Readme.md

 1. More tests (especially unit-tests for the bitreaders)
 1. Find more bugs

+## Fuzzing
+Fuzzing has been done with cargo fuzz.
+Each time it crashes the decoder I fixed the issue and added the offending input as a test.
+It's checked into the repo in the fuzz/artifacts/fuzz_target_1 directory.
+Those get tested in the fuzz_regressions.rs test.
+At the time of writing the fuzzer was able to run for over an hour without finding new crashes.
+Obviously this doesn't mean there are no bugs but the common ones are probably fixed.

 # How can you use it?
 ### Easy
 The easiest is to just decode all blocks and then drain the buffer like this: